(Note: the Newsletter can also be downloaded as a PDF.)

 Children’s Church

-Every 3rd Sunday of the month at 4pm in Church for KS1/2 children.
-Next: 21st April
+On the 4th Sunday of the month at 4pm in the Hall for KS1/2 children.

 Please send items for inclusion in this newsletter to Jacqueline Stamper by Thursday lunchtime.
 Many thanks.